 CORI (Criminal Offender Record Information) Chapter 385 of the Acts of 2002 amended M.G.L. c.71, §38R requires schools to screen current and otherwise qualified prospective employees and volunteers, who may have direct and unmonitored contact with children, for all available Criminal Offender

-Record Information (CORI), including individuals providing transportation.which consists of records and data in any communicable form compiled by a Massachusetts criminal justice agency.
+Record Information (CORI).
 Westford requires CORI checks been done for all staff and volunteers on an annual basis.

 If you plan to volunteer in Westford Schools, we require annual CORI checks.
 Please apply for a CORI check for the 2017/2018 school year via your school office.
-All CORI checks need to be updated for the current year.
+All CORI checks need to be updated for the current year by January 1, 2018.